john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

 3
 ```

 We have created a connection between the idea of a triangle and the idea of a polygon.
 We say that "Triangle inherits from Polygon".
 We have set up a conceptual connection such that everything in `Polygon` should appear in `Triangle`.
-We use this connection in code to help us think about the logic of our situation.
-The goal is to create relationships among the ideas that we can represent in the code.
+And we use this connection in code to help us think about the logic of our situation.
+The goal is to create relationships in code that miror the real world we are trying to mimic.
+This will make OOP powerful, and make it a lot easier for humans (like you) to think and reason about the code.

 <br/>